Running the Astral Gauntlet (Astral Plane)AC 278: January 5, 2008 (Boston)

 I also realized that the spring peeper was a type of nonphysical being I call a Robot.
 It was a part of the simulation environment, designed to warn me that I was about to lose lucidity within that environment.
 It wanted to wake me up again, before I lost my awareness of the astral plane and entered a dream.

 The bubbles were thought-form messages.
 But my communication and information senses weren’t on, so their content was lost on me.
 However, they kept knocking at the door of my consciousness until I let them in--when I opened the door in the hall.
-The light under the door indicated that there was some illumination for me there--I just had to open my mind to receive it.

 The man with pajamas and toothbrush was an image of a Sleeper, someone who is not aware on the astral plane.
 That’s the direction I was heading in.